Visa Inc. 3Q profits rise 11%, beating expectations

-NEW YORK — Payment processor Visa Inc. is saying its fiscal third quarter profits rose by an adjusted 11% from a year earlier, as more consumers spent more on Visa credit and debit cards.
+NEW YORK — Payment processor Visa Inc. said Tuesday that its fiscal third quarter profits rose by an adjusted 11% from a year earlier, as more consumers spent more on Visa credit and debit cards.

 The San Francisco-based company reported a profit of $3.10 billion, up from $2.33 billion last year.
 The company had a one-time $600 million charge last year related to legal expenses.

-On a per share basis, Visa earned $1.37 a share, which is more than $1.33 a share that analysts had been expecting.
+On a per share basis, Visa earned $1.37 a share, which is more than the $1.33 a share that analysts had been expecting, according to FactSet.

 Total revenue for Visa was $5.84 billion, up from $5.24 billion a year earlier.